Tekki/onedrive-perl/README.md

     destination
     |-- config
+    |-- contacts
     |-- documents

-`config` is used to store internal data, `documents` is the place where the files from OneDrive will be found.
+`config` is used to store internal data, `contacts` to backup the contacts, and `documents` is the place where the files from OneDrive will be downloaded.

-If the destination doesn't exist, the complete directory tree is created automatically.
+If the destination doesn't exist, the directory tree is created as necessary.

 ### Authenticate